mhlau233/govpn/README.md

 # govpn

-a simple implementation of vpn in 250 lines of code.
+a simple implementation of vpn

 ## Installation